TheMisu/udemyPython/README.md

 9. Blind Auction: This task teaches us how to use dictionaries in order to store data as key/value pairs by having us write a blind auction program.
 10. Calculator: This task teaches us how to use return functions (and recursion) by having us build a basic calculator app.
 11. Blackjack Project: This project solidifies the knowledge gathered so far (loops/lists/functions/dictionaries) by having us build a blackjack game.
+12. Number Guessing Game: This project should teach us how to use global/local variables (seems like I only used local vars though).